If you’ve been diagnosed with breast cancer, there are several treatment options for you to consider.

 IORT is a new single dose form of therapy that’s suitable for certain breast cancers at early stage 1 or 2.
 IORT has a number of benefits, including reduced radiation exposure to healthy tissue and organs.
 IORT also eliminates the need for external beam radiation treatments in certain selected patient groups and means that they can return to their normal life and daily routines more quickly because the surgery and radiation are administered at the same time.
 IORT is available at BMI Cancer Centres.

 Targeted therapy helps to block the growth and spread of your breast cancer by interrupting with the cells that cause the cancer to grow.
-The most common type of targeted therapy is an antibody called trastuzumab.

 Follow up treatment